Communication Success with Different Personality Types

 What is human behavior?
 In what ways are we similar and different?
 How can we successfully communicate with one-another?

-My new reference guide (click on title): “Communication Success with Four Personality Types” is an interpretation of some of the most popular personality tests used by organizations in hiring, professional development, and performance evaluation.
+My book “Communication Success with Four Personality Types” is an interpretation of some of the most popular personality tests used by organizations in hiring, professional development, and performance evaluation.
 The purpose of the reference guide is to present an overview of four major personality types, identify their strengths and weaknesses, and provide information on how to communicate more effectively with each type as family, friends, colleagues, manager, and customers.

 The four personality types are: The Helpful Nurturers, the Creative Idealists, the Cerebral Realists, and the Strategic Directors.
 Most of us have a dominant personality type, with one or two secondary types.
 These traits can change and evolve over time*.